ufownl/lua-resty-mcp/README.md

   -- Options for stdio transport

-  -- Command and arguments for starting server (required) command = "ngx -y @modelcontextprotocol/server-everything" or {"npx", "-y", "@modelcontextprotocol/server-everything"},
+  -- Command and arguments for starting server (required) command = "npx -y @modelcontextprotocol/server-everything" or {"npx", "-y", "@modelcontextprotocol/server-everything"},

   -- Options for pipe connected to server (optional) pipe_opts = {